Light-Lens/POTENTIAL-CALCULATOR/README.md

 # POTENTIAL-CALCULATOR
+> WHAT IS POTENTIAL-CALCULATOR?
   POTENTIAL-CALCULATOR is an Excel file which will help you calculate potential of districts of a state.

+> HOW TO DOWNLOAD?
+  CLICK THE 'CODE' DROPDOWN BUTTON AND CLICK 'DOWNLOAD ZIP' BUTTON AND THEN JUST WAIT FOR FEW SECONDS FOR IT TO GET DOWNLOADED